Comeaux Collection: The Fretted Instruments of Dr. Tommy Comeaux

-LAFAYETTE, LA — The University of Illinois Press has announced the publication of Comeaux Collection: The Fretted Instruments of Dr. Tommy Comeaux.
+LAFAYETTE, LA — The University of Louisiana Press has announced the publication of Comeaux Collection: The Fretted Instruments of Dr. Tommy Comeaux.

 Comeaux collected some of the most beautiful and valuable instruments ever created — exquisite guitars inlaid with shimmering abalone and mother-of-pearl; mandolins sculpted from highly figured, exotic hardwoods; and fretted instruments painstakingly crafted by late, legendary artisans like Orville Gibson, Lloyd Loar, John D'Angelico, and James D'Aquisto.